smspillaz/reading/papers/dl/transformer/the_devil_is_in_the_detail_simple_tricks_to_improve_systematic_generalization_of_transformers.md

 ---
-title: The Devil is in the Detail: Simple Tricks to Improve Systematic Generalization of Transformers
+title: "The Devil is in the Detail: Simple Tricks to Improve Systematic Generalization of Transformers"
 ---

 Revisit relative position encoding, [[universal_transformers|universal transformer]] variants, embedding scaling.